WencesVillegasMarset/aws-saa-c02-notes/README.md

 * Create a subnet route table rule to send all non-local traffic (0.0.0.0/0) to the IGW.
 * Configure your network ACLs and security group rules to allow relevant traffic to flow to and from your instance.

+Subnets and IP Addreses:

+* By default, nondefault subnets have the IPv4 public addressing attribute set to false, and **default subnets have this attribute set to true**.
+An **exception is a nondefault subnet** created by the Amazon EC2 launch instance wizard — the wizard sets the attribute to true.
+You can modify this attribute using the Amazon VPC console.

+* You need to add IPv4 subnet first before you can create an IPv6 subnet

 DHCP:

 Elastic IPs: